 Developing a relationship with your community advocates is an important piece of working with survivors.
 Get to know the people who work at the local shelter or crisis center.
 Find out more about what they offer and how they help survivors.
 This will create better care for the survivors you serve.

 You can also partner with Kingdom Workers to train your church members to become volunteer advocates.

 See how you can bring this volunteer opportunity to your church today.

 Not sure how to do this?
 Kingdom Workers can help.
 Our Empowering Survivors of Relationship Violence program is available and free to churches.
 As part of the program, we help you establish relationships with your local agencies.

 Are you a pastor?
-Sign up for our upcoming webinar You're not alone.
+Download the recording of our webinar You're not alone.

 Michelle Markgraf is the Director of Family Support Services at Kingdom Workers.
 She assists congregations and their schools as they work with survivors of sexual and domestic/dating violence.
 Before working at Kingdom Workers, Michelle was a volunteer rape crisis advocate and she was the executive director of a rape and domestic abuse center.